orakist/Oaksoft.ArgumentParser/README.md

 As you can see in the preceding output;
 - Level Quiet: Prints only first error message.
-- Level Minimal: Prints all error messages. this is the default verbosity.
+- Level Minimal: Prints all error messages.
+This is the default verbosity.
 - Level Normal: Prints all error messages with error index.
 - Level Detailed: Prints all error messages with error index, title and code.
-- Level Trace: In addition to Detailed level error, prints exception call stack of validator in the example code.
+- Level Trace: In addition to Detailed level, prints exception call stack of validator in the example code.
 See the throwal of NotImplementedException.

 ### 8.2 Version Number option